juntylpro1/secure-enterprise/status-project.md

 {{site.data.keyword.attribute-definition-list}}

-# Monitoring the status of a configuration and its resources
+# Monitoring the status of a configuration
 {: #monitor-status-projects}

 In a project, a configuration has one status: either draft or deployed.
 However, configurations go through many changes that you can track throughout the configuration's lifecycle.
 You can find more information about the detailed status of a configuration by opening the configuration within your project.